 Welcome to SKD, SaveKoreanDogs!
 Our shelter is strictly run by volunteers with one part time carer.
 You can come and stay with us anytime once we’ve approved your application.
 Your job is walking the dogs to the West Sea trail or to our dog park next to the shelter, or help us clean up the kennels and feed the dogs.
 We have a guest room for two (a bunker bed) and two vegetarian meals are provided.
 We do not accept meat eaters.

 SaveKoreanDogs operates out of the sanctuary.
 The shelter is Nami’s house that was turned into a shelter in early 2016.
 Shelter has a system that has been built over the years since the first shelter in Incheon city in early days.
 Nami lives at he shelter cooks most of the time but you can cook your own.
 No red meat is allowed unless its for the sick dogs recovering from health issues.
 Breakfast is bread and vegetable margarine or cereal with Soya milk.
 We do not use leather products in the shelter, most of the things we use in the kitchen and bathrooms are eco-friendly as we are surrounded by rice paddy fields and the West Sea.
 The whole area is under the city’s preservation plan.

-Although we are isolated in the paddy fields, SKD Sanctuary is not far from Seoul, 1-2 hours (depending on the traffic) north of Seoul facing the West Sea, closer to North Korea than Seoul.
-We are in the middle of paddy fields, West Sea trail is the perfect country road to walk the dogs, the trailer leads you to the Sea.
+Although we are isolated in the rice paddy fields, SKD Sanctuary is not far from Seoul, 1-2 hours (depending on the traffic) north of Seoul facing the West Sea, nearer to North Korea than Seoul.
+Rice farmers lanes and West Sea Bike trail is the perfect country road to walk the dogs, the trailer leads you to the Sea.
 There is a ginseng farm, two orchards, camping ground and a lotus pond near us.
 You get to see spider nets in our shelter everywhere.
 Sunset is spectacular, very picturesque and peaceful surroundings for dogs to go for walks.